 - Date and time scale for the timeline

-The following figure highlights the information and capabilities that Timelines offers.
+The following figures highlight the information and capabilities that Timelines offer.

 Status Timeline Bars

-The Machine Timelines area contains interactive, graphical bars that are the machine cycle status timelines for each machine in the environment.
-Clicking on a timeline bar opens the Standard Timeline for that machine.
+The Machine Timelines area contains interactive, graphical bars that reflect the machine cycle status for each machine in the environment.
+Selecting a timeline bar opens the Standard Timeline for that machine.

 Timeline Bar Color Code

-The machine cycle status timeline bar indicates machine cycle status over time using the following color code:
+The machine cycle status timeline bar indicates machine cycle status over time using the following color codes:

 The definitions of each status seen in the machine cycle timeline are as follows:

 - Active: Machine is in-cycle (up) and processing parts at this time.

 - Inactive: Machine is out-of-cycle (down) and not processing parts at this time.